2027 Boston Marathon Cutoff Time Tracker and Prediction

 I will continue to update this dashboard throughout the qualifying period as additional races take place.

-About once a month, I will write up an analysis of the recent races and what effect they’ve had on the projected cutoff time.
+Every month or two, I will write up an analysis of the recent races and what effect they’ve had on the projected cutoff time.
 Use the form to subscribe to my weekly newsletter, and I’ll let you know when those are published.

 What Data Is the Dashboard Built On?

 For this dashboard, I’ve collected the results of marathons with 200 or more finishers in the United States and Canada.
 I’ve also included the results of London and Berlin, because those are part of the Abbott World Marathon Majors.
+Tokyo and Sydney are not currently included, because such a small percentage of their runners actually apply to run Boston, but I may change that in the future.

-Although I have the full dataset for the 2025 qualifying period, I’ve excluded the races that haven’t yet been run in the 2026 qualifying period.
-As the results become available for the 2026 qualifying period, I’ll update the dataset and include results for both periods.
+Although I have the full dataset for the 2026 qualifying period, I’ve excluded the races that haven’t yet been run in the 2027 qualifying period.
+As the results become available for the 2027 qualifying period, I’ll update the dataset and include results for both periods.

 There are some races that have zero finishers in one of the qualifying periods.
 If that race appears in the dataset, that means the race did not take place in that qualifying period – either because it was discontinued, it is new, or it was temporarily cancelled due to extenuating circumstances.
+Quite a few of these races are in early September and used to be in the double dipping period.
+The September 2024 race in the 2026 qualifying period has no corresponding race in the 2027 qualifying period.

-The runners age when they ran their marathon is used to determine the appropriate qualifying time.
+The runner’s age when they ran their marathon is used to determine the appropriate qualifying time.
 It’s possible they age up before Boston, so the actual number of qualifiers is higher than the calculated number.
 But, we can assume that this difference is similar from year to year and that the difference washes out in the aggregate.

 What Assumptions Are the Dashboard Based On?